WenchenLi/PhotoRestoration/python/DCGAN-tensorflow/README.md

 ## TODO
-* maybe we need to train a separate super resolution network and fine tune after separate training
+* maybe we need to train a separate super resolution network and fine tune after separate training ( one approach could be using the idea from neural art style /perceptual loss: using feature representation to reconstruct the whole image after initial reconstruction as a prior
 * mask shape should be more distinct
 * rewrite encoder without pretty tensor
 * write indicator when to stop training( equilibrium?)